- Location: Shri Naina Devi Ji, Distt. Bilaspur, Himachal Pradesh, India

 Naina Devi Temple is about 1219 Meter height from sea level.
 The Govind Sagar Lake and Bharka Dam are situated near this temple.
 The entrance of the temple is coated with silver.
 The temple of Naina Devi is situated on the top of a triangular hill commanding an unparalleled view of the Holy Anandpur Sahib Gurudwara on one side and Gobindsagar on the other.

-There is three Idol placed inside the Temple.
-One story tells that one of these idols had established by lord Ram During Vanvas.
+There are three idols placed inside the Temple.
+One story tells that one of these idols had been established by lord Ram During Vanvas.

 - Ram Navami